chatcharoen/dbsec-workshop/Lab_Guides/AVDF/200/README.md

           - Entitlement Snapshot
           - Compliance Reports

 - Once you determine what you need to audit, you will have a better understanding of which reports are needed to demonstrate compliance to the various requirements.
-In this exercise, you will see how to generate useful reports to these Database Audit Requirements.
+In this exercise, you will see how to generate useful reports to these Database Audit Requirements.dfs

   ![](images/avdflab200img001.png)